Skip to main content

 Overview

-You'll graduate ready to work in emergency ambulance and pre-hospital environments in regional, remote and urban settings.
+Students will graduate ready to work in emergency ambulance and out-of-hospital environments in regional, remote and urban settings.

-During the three-year paramedicine degree you'll gain vital clinical decision-making, problem-solving and critical thinking skills.
-You'll learn about anatomy and physiology, human development and Australia's health-care systems and policies.
-You will develop knowledge in clinical science areas including trauma and emergency-based response.
+During the three-year paramedicine degree you will gain vital clinical decision-making, problem-solving and critical thinking skills and students will learn about anatomy and physiology, human development and Australia's health-care systems and policies.
+Students will develop knowledge in clinical science areas including trauma and emergency-based response.

-This course also has a strong focus on First Nations Health, mental health and specific care of maternal, neonatal and paediatric patients.
+This course also has a strong focus on First Nations Health, mental health and specific care of maternal, neonatal and patient assessments across the age ranges including paediatric patients.

-Practical industry experience is important, which is why the Bachelor of Paramedicine includes three units of placements with the St John Ambulance Australia (NT) Inc., the Northern Territory's exclusive paramedic service provider.
-In completing your degree, you may be required to undertake clinical placements in the Northern Territory.
+Practical industry experience is important, which is why the Bachelor of Paramedicine includes three units of placements including with the St John Ambulance Australia (NT) Inc., the Northern Territory's exclusive paramedic service provider.

-This course is undergoing accreditation by the Paramedicine Board of Australia (under Australian Health Practitioner Regulation Agency).
+This course is accredited with the Paramedic Board of Australia (under Australian Health Practitioner Regulation Agency).

 Compulsory intensives on campus are a requirement of this course.

-Course transfer into the Bachelor of Paramedicine is not permitted.
-Students who wish to transfer into this course must follow the application process.
+Course transfer into the Bachelor of Paramedicine is not permitted due to a strict quota of places.

 Professional recognition